-As part of the Fellowship Council, we participate in the National Resident Matching Program (NRMP) Match process.
+As part of the Fellowship Council, Penn State Health participates in the National Resident Matching Program (NRMP) Match process.

-Once the application on the Fellowship Council website is closed, you will need to register with the NRMP on their web site.
+Once the application on the Fellowship Council website is closed, applicants need to register with the NRMP.
 The NRMP’s Specialties Matching Service conducts matches for advanced residency or fellowship positions.

 State Licensure Requirements

-You may view the state licensing application for graduates of unaccredited medical schools as well as the application for graduates of accredited medical schools on the Pennsylvania State Board of Medicine website.
+Applicants may view the state licensing application for graduates of unaccredited medical schools as well as the application for graduates of accredited medical schools on the Pennsylvania State Board of Medicine website

-If you have any questions regarding these forms or the items required, please phone the State Board of Medicine directly at 717-783-1400 and select option 3 to speak to a specialist.
+With questions regarding these forms or the items required, applicants should call the State Board of Medicine directly at 717-783-1400 and select option 3 to speak to a specialist.